 It’s not just building a base on what’s already there — it’s taking technology constants (things that have worked in the past and still hold up today) and making them better.

-Not to be confused with super-capacitors, semiconductors are materials with electrical conductive properties that lay in the middle of the spectrum between conductive metals and non-conductive insulators.
+Not to be confused with super-capacitors, semiconductors are materials with electrically conductive properties that lay in the middle of the spectrum between conductive metals and nonconductive insulators.

 Semiconductors also react to heat differently than conductive metals.
 As metals heat up, they lose conductivity.
 But heated semiconductors lose resistance and thus increase their conductivity.